New Orleans Saints News: What Is At Stake In Week 16 Vs Pittsburgh Steelers? – Cam Vs Big Ben

 - New Orleans win OR

-- New Orleans tie + Los Angeles Rams loss or tie OR
+- New Orleans tie and Los Angeles Rams loss or tie, OR

-- Los Angeles Rams loss + Chicago loss or tie
+- Los Angeles Rams loss and Chicago loss or tie

 Saints can clinch a first-round bye with: